 You’re probably asking yourself why I would go to all this trouble just to use beer is soap.
 Because beer is great for your skin and your hair!

-- Beer contains B vitamins (to help retain moisture) and can be helpful against acne and skin breakouts;
+- Beer contains B vitamins (to help retain moisture);

-- It also contains high levels of minerals, vitamins, amino acids, antioxidants and proteins to help repair damaged hair (YES, we do make a Shampoo beer soap);
+- It also contains high levels of minerals, vitamins, amino acids, antioxidants and proteins and is great for your hair (YES, we do make a Shampoo beer soap);

-- Beer also contains Biotin which important for healthy hair growth and can help to prevent dandruff and hair loss;
+- Beer also contains Biotin which important for healthy hair;

-- The brewer's yeast used in beer is packed with nutrients and hops is also beneficial to skin;
+- The brewer's yeast used in beer is packed with nutrients and hops is great for your skin;

 - Beer is a good cleanser and has anti-bacterial properties.

 And the possibilities for different varieties of beer soap are only limited by my (and the Marketing Capuchin’s) imagination.
-Currently, in our beer soap collection, we have six varieties to choose from: English Cedar, Porter Home Brew, Lemongrass IPA, Citrus Clove, Shampoo Soap and Oatmeal Stout.
+Currently, in our beer soap collection, we currently have four varieties (and a sampler set) to choose from: English Cedar, Lemongrass IPA, Citrus Clove, and Shampoo Soap.

 If you would like to read more about each individual beer soap you can check them all out at cedarwoodsoap.com/collections/beer-soaps and I hope you enjoyed this little behind-the-scenes look into the making of our beer soaps.